 Students should be made aware that the quality of notes and preparation of reference material is of paramount importance in open-book examinations.

 🔳 Providing Support for Open Book Assessment

 Technical time for the uploading of online examinations should be provided and will vary depending on the number of documents, other applications involved and complexity of the system.

 Support should be made available by the school to deal with any technical issues that arise.

-A declaration of integrity before submission of any assessment should be made by the student, this includes the submission of open book or remote online assessments.
+A declaration of integrity before the submission of any assessment should be made by the student.
+This includes the submission of open book or remote online assessments.

 🔗 Dive into more detail on Open Book in the QUB Assessment Handbook

 Examples of academic misconduct include: plagiarism, collusion, fabrication, cheating, unauthorised exam items, impersonation and the outsourcing of work.

 Well designed, open-book exams can protect against academic misconduct and can result in assessment which is more authentic, contextual and assesses the application of knowledge.